 Now consider the fact that courts rarely take a child from a parent due to consumption of alcohol, which is a legal substance, and compare that to legalized marijuana use.
 One might assume the courts will take the same approach with marijuana, however the fact that some people, including judges, still have strong opinions about marijuana use, may cloud the issue.
 Judges in general tend to represent a more conservative demographic, therefore could be so against recreational marijuana use by a parent, he or she could deny that parent custody or significant visitation.

 If you are considering divorce in Boulder, it is important to understand all the issues that could affect your divorce – and gaining custody of your children.
-At Goff & Goff, our Boulder child custody lawyers can help you throughout the divorce process and protect your parenting rights all along the way.
-Contact the Boulder divorce attorneys at Goff & Goff today for a free initial consultation
+At Goff & Goff, LLC, our Boulder child custody lawyers can help you throughout the divorce process and protect your parenting rights all along the way.
+Contact the Boulder divorce attorneys at Goff & Goff, LLC today for a free initial consultation